Scholarships for Students with Disabilities

 - Demonstrated financial need is determined by Student Financial Services’ financial aid policy.

-- Please feel free to discuss scholarship opportunities with a member of the SDS staff by calling 215-573-9235 to schedule an appointment.
+- Please feel free to discuss scholarship opportunities with a member of the SDS staff by scheduling an appointment through MyWLRC.
 Note: Although a staff member recommends that the student applies for a scholarship, this does not guarantee that the student will receive a scholarship.

 Weingarten Center Scholarship Funds